Adjusting to disability

 A new disability could mean a reduction to your income.
 It could also mean an increase in the cost of day-to-day life.

 You could be entitled to financial support to meet the costs that arise as a direct result of your disability.
-This could include the Disability Living Allowance if you're under 65 and have problems with personal care or mobility, or the Attendance Allowance if you're over 65.
+This could include applying for benefits if you're under 65 and have problems with personal care or mobility - please click here for further information, or the Attendance Allowance if you're over 65.

 You could also be entitled to VAT relief on products and services associated with your disability, as well as lower council tax.